jojozhuang/jojozhuang.github.io/_posts/2016-03-27-data-structure-linkedlist.md

 ```

 ## 3. Common Operations
 All below topics are based on singly linked list.

-Basic Approaches for Linked List Questions.
+Here are some basic approaches for linked list questions.
 * Dummy Node
-* Reverse Node
+* Reverse Linked List
 * Fast and Slow Pointer

 ### 3.1 Reverse Linked List